launch-io/launch.io/README.md

 What do you mean?!
 You pretty much know the library by now.
 Get at it!

-That said, you're probably wondering about time travel debugging.
+Anyway, you're probably wondering about time travel debugging, so here ya go:

 [API Documentation](./docs/api/index.md)